jamiepalatnik/scratch-off-surprise/README.md

 * Check completion
 * Choose overlay color or generate random color

-The game is available as a free web app. iOS app coming soon.
+The game is available as a free web app.

 ##### How to play instructions
+1. Visit the site on desktop or mobile (mobile is best for little kids to play)
+2. Touch or hover over the overlay to reveal the surprise image hidden underneath!

 ## References:
 * Code guidance from ChatGPT
 * Referred to this tutorial: https://webdesign.tutsplus.com/how-to-create-a-scratch-card-effect-in-vanilla-javascript--cms-108922t
+* Idea to avoid repeating images when selecting a random image: https://stackoverflow.com/questions/20496746/random-image-display-without-repeat-with-javascript?rq=3